 School-age children depend less on visual images for meaning than younger children do.
-Scary images can still upset them, though.
+But scary images can still upset them.

-Watching the TV news can be especially frightening.
-This is not only because of the images, but because school-age children know the events they see on the news are ‘real’.
+Watching the TV news can be especially frightening for children in this age group.
+This is not only because of the images, but because school-age children know the events they see on the news are real.
 News reports about crime can upset them, and they might be especially worried about or afraid of death.

-TV violence can have more negative effects on this age group than on younger children.
+TV violence can have more negative effects on school-age children than on younger children.

 Many TV programs and movies made for school-age children send the message that it’s OK for heroes to use violence, as long as it’s for a good cause.
-School-age children can misinterpret this message and think that violence is a way to get what you want.
-Exposure to violence can make children less sensitive to violence and can cause aggressive behaviour.
+School-age children can misinterpret this message and think that violence is a good way to sort out conflict and get what you want.

-The sexual imagery often shown in music videos can affect how boys and girls see themselves and their sexual development as they enter the school years and adolescence.
+The sexual imagery often shown in music videos and other programs on TV can affect how boys and girls see themselves and their sexual development as they enter the school years and adolescence.

-TV advertisers often target school-age children.
-Food and toy advertising can sometimes lead to children feeling unhappy about who they are and what they have.
-These messages can be very damaging for children’s self-image, and might lead to worries about how they look.
+TV advertisers often target school-age children and try to make children want the latest toys, clothes and gadgets.
+This kind of advertising can leave children feeling unhappy about who they are and what they have.
+These messages can be very damaging for children’s self-image and self-esteem, and might lead to worries about how they look.

 Not all advertising is obvious.
 Some advertising is woven into TV shows, so children aren’t always aware that they’re being advertised to.
 For example, some TV shows promote sporting, food, clothing and cosmetic brands by placing products in scenes or by having the main character wear or use them.
 School-age children might want these products to be more like their favourite character or celebrity.